bugzilla/bugzilla.github.io/contributing/developer.md

     This style is only for Perl.
 For template style, see the template section.

-  - Indentation - Perl code should have 4-space indent.
+  - Indentation - Perl code should have 2-space indent in Bugzilla 5.2
+    and newer, and 4-space indent in Bugzilla 5.0.4.x

   - Curly Braces - The opening brace of a block should be on the same line as the statement that is causing the block and the closing